mouelhis/adawrplatoon/README.md

 # Distributed control of wheeled robots platoons using the middlware PolyORB

-This github repository is an Ada implementation of the distributed speed controller for platoons of connected wheeled robot.
+This github repository is an Ada implementation of a distributed speed controller for platoons of connected wheeled robot.
 The software design and protyping approaches are presented in [\[Ref\]](https://hal.archives-ouvertes.fr/hal-01592739).

 See animations in these Youtube videos:<br/>
 https://www.youtube.com/watch?v=2WHyy5Z7nv4<br/>